wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     *   (d) the person entering shall carry a warrant of authority or be working under the immediate control of a person holding such authority, which shall be produced on intitial entry and, if requested, at any subsequent time:

-    *   (e) entry into a dwellinghouse must be authorised by a warrant issued by an issuing officer (within the meaning of [section 3][528] of the Search and Surveillance Act 2012) on an application made in the manner provided for an application for a search warrant in [subpart 3][529] of Part 4 of the Search and Surveillance Act 2012\.
+    *   (e) entry into a dwellinghouse must be authorised by a warrant issued by an issuing officer (within the meaning of [section 3][530] of the Search and Surveillance Act 2012) on an application made in the manner provided for an application for a search warrant in [subpart 3][531] of Part 4 of the Search and Surveillance Act 2012\.

     (2) The conditions specified in subsection (1) shall not apply where the entry is necessary in circumstances of probable danger to life or property or where entry is necessary to maintain the continuity or safety of the supply and distribution of electricity.

     (3) Nothing in this section shall restrict rights of access in order to obtain consent to enter the land or premises for the authorised purposes in respect of which entry is required.

-    (4) Notwithstanding any other provision of this Act, no provision in this Act or in any regulations made under [section 169][305] giving any person the power to enter any land or premises without the consent of the owner or occupier shall authorise any person to enter or search any restricted area within a defence area (within the meaning of the [Defence Act 1990][530]) unless the person entering that area has a security clearance approved by the person in charge of the area.
+    (4) Notwithstanding any other provision of this Act, no provision in this Act or in any regulations made under [section 169][305] giving any person the power to enter any land or premises without the consent of the owner or occupier shall authorise any person to enter or search any restricted area within a defence area (within the meaning of the [Defence Act 1990][532]) unless the person entering that area has a security clearance approved by the person in charge of the area.

-    (5) [Subparts 1][531], [3][529], [5][532], [7][533], [9][534], and [10][535] of Part 4 of the Search and Surveillance Act 2012 apply in respect of an application for, and issue of, a warrant under subsection (1)(e).
+    (5) [Subparts 1][533], [3][531], [5][534], [7][535], [9][536], and [10][537] of Part 4 of the Search and Surveillance Act 2012 apply in respect of an application for, and issue of, a warrant under subsection (1)(e).

     Compare: 1968 No 125 s 15A; 1983 No 123 s 4; 1987 No 111 s 5

-    Section 159(1): amended, on 1 April 2010, by [section 21][536] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 159(1): amended, on 1 April 2010, by [section 21][538] of the Electricity Amendment Act 2006 (2006 No 70).

-    Section 159(1): amended, on 8 August 2001, by [section 11(2)][483] of the Electricity Amendment Act 2001 (2001 No 40).
+    Section 159(1): amended, on 8 August 2001, by [section 11(2)][484] of the Electricity Amendment Act 2001 (2001 No 40).

-    Section 159(1)(e): replaced, on 1 October 2012, by [section 315(2)][537] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 159(1)(e): replaced, on 1 October 2012, by [section 315(2)][539] of the Search and Surveillance Act 2012 (2012 No 24).

-    Section 159(5): inserted, on 1 October 2012, by [section 315(3)][537] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 159(5): inserted, on 1 October 2012, by [section 315(3)][539] of the Search and Surveillance Act 2012 (2012 No 24).

 #### Offences

 ##### 160 False declarations and representations

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who, for the purpose of obtaining any registration, licence, renewal of a licence, or certificate under this Act, either on the person's own behalf or on behalf of any other person,---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, for the purpose of obtaining any registration, licence, renewal of a licence, or certificate under this Act, either on the person's own behalf or on behalf of any other person,---

     *   (a) either orally or in writing, makes any declaration or representation that, to the person's knowledge, is false or misleading in any material particular; or